JacquelineCl/group_project/README.md

   * Primary care physician availability by zip code
 * Reason for selecting this topic:
   * Because meaningful access to a primary care physician can help reduce health care disparities.
 This research could be useful for anyone attempting to reduce health care disparities, like universities, businesses, and non-profits to help improve access to a primary care physician in underserved areas.
-* Description of data source:
+* Description of data sources listed below
-  * TBD
 * Questions to answer with the data:
   * Are there are zip codes in the United State that will be underserved or overserved by primary care physicians in xxx years?

 ## GitHub
-* Communication Protocols:
+* Communication Protocols: Communicate via Slack and meet in person when needed

 ## Machine Learning Model
 * Supervised Machine Learning: Logistical Regression